See what the admission requirements are.

 We recommend you submit them to the International Student Administration Office as soon as possible for a preliminary check and, if necessary, to obtain unreserved validation of your pre-enrolment.

-The following seats are available for admission to the Master’s Degree in Legal Studies for the academic year 2025/2026:
+For the A.Y.
+2026/2027, the following seats are available for admission to the Master's degree programme in Legal Studies - LEGS, class LM/SC GIUR R –Scienze Giuridiche:

 More information on who is considered an international student.

-Admission to the LEGS course of study will take place in the following two stages:
+Admission to the LEGS degree programme will take place in the following two phases:

 The detailed selection criteria and the related scoring system are available on the Call for Applications.